27 June 2026, 2pm to 5pm

 friends in other teams, etc.).

-This competition is completely "open-book", so you're allowed to use any reference materials or even computational tools at your disposal.
+This competition is completely "open-book", so you are allowed to use any reference materials or even computational tools at your disposal, with the sole exception of generative AI tools.
 You can even learn some physics on the fly if the problem uses unfamiliar terminology.

 Devise a team strategy to tackle the problems effectively and efficiently!